jianshu93/dartminhash-rs/README.md

 </div>

 # DartMinHash: Fast Sketching for Weighted Sets
 This crate provides the implementation of [DartMinHash](https://arxiv.org/abs/2005.11547) (1) algorithm for estimation of weighted Jaccard similarity.
-To reproduce the algorithm in the paper, we use the same tabulation hashing idea (2).
+To reproduce the algorithm in the paper, we use the same tabulation hashing idea (4).
 Mersenne Twister PRNG was used as seed.
 Other high quality 64-bit hash functions such as xxhash-rust or whyash-rs should also work as well.

+Note: DartMinHash is only significantly faster than (Efficient) Rejection Sampling (2,3) for very sparse vectors, that is the number of nonezero elements (d) is less than ~2% of vector dimension (D) on average for all vectors.
+This is especially true for large-scale datasets.

 # Install & test
 Add below lines to your Cargo.toml dependencies.
 Official release in crates.io is [here](https://crates.io/crates/dartminhash).